Ken Paxton: Cannabis

+In 2026, after a prolonged debate in the legislature, a judicial ruling ennacted statewide ban on smokable hemp and products containing the Delta-8 and Delta-10 varieties of THC.
+When asked about his thoughts on the ban, Paxton responded, "I don't know the details of it."

 COVID-19 pandemic

-In 2020, during the COVID-19 pandemic, Paxton threatened to file lawsuits against local governments unless they rescinded stay-at-home orders and rescinded rules regarding the use of face masks to combat the spread of coronavirus.
-The city of Austin encouraged restaurants to keep logs of contact information, so as to ensure contact tracing in the event of an outbreak; Paxton described this as "Orwellian."
-Paxton sued the city of Austin again in December 2020 when the city implemented restrictions preventing indoor dining and drinking on New Years weekend amid surging COVID-19 cases.
-In March 2021, Paxton filed a lawsuit against Austin as well as Travis County, this time for the city and county continuing their local mask wearing requirements after Governor Abbott had signed an order ending the statewide mask-wearing mandate.
+In 2020, during the COVID-19 pandemic, Paxton threatened to file lawsuits against local governments unless they rescinded stay-at-home orders and rules regarding the use of face masks to combat the spread of coronavirus.
+The city of Austin encouraged restaurants to keep logs of contact information, so as to ensure contact tracing in the event of an outbreak; Paxton described this as "Orwellian".
+Paxton sued Austin again in December 2020 when the city implemented restrictions preventing indoor dining and drinking on New Years weekend amid surging COVID-19 cases.
+In March 2021, Paxton filed a lawsuit against Austin and Travis County, this time for the city and county continuing their local mask wearing requirements after Governor Abbott had signed an order ending the statewide mask-wearing mandate.

+In May 2020, Paxton opposed an expansion of absentee voting to voters who lack immunity to COVID-19.
+A state district judge ruled that such voters could apply for absentee ballots under a statutory provision that accommodates disabled individuals.
+After the ruling, Paxton publicly contradicted the district judge and subsequently persuaded the Texas Supreme Court to address the issue of eligibility in a separate case he filed directly in that court, while putting the appeal of the district court case on hold.

+During the 2020 election season, the mail-vote promotion was part of Harris County's measures to reduce the COVID-19 infection risk of in-person voting while maximizing opportunities for all voters to participate under pandemic conditions.
+Paxton sued Harris County Clerk Chris Hollins, seeking to block him from sending applications for absentee ballots to the county's 2.4 million registered voters accompanied by instructions regarding eligibility as clarified by the Texas Supreme Court.
+Paxton lost in the trial court and in the intermediate court of appeals, but the Texas Supreme Court reversed and directed the trial court to enter an injunction against Hollins.
+The Republican Party of Texas opposed the expansion of voting by mail and other accommodations and filed its own legal actions seeking to stop Hollins through the court system.